Hans-Josef Klauck

 Hans-Josef Klauck OFM (4 June 1946 – 27 March 2025) was a German theologian, Franciscan priest, and historian.
-After teaching New Testament as professor at the universities of Bonn, Würzburg and Munich, he was Naomi Shenstone Donnelley Professor Emeritus of New Testament and Early Christian Literature at the University of Chicago Divinity School from 2001 to 2016.
+After teaching New Testament as professor at the University of Bonn, the University of Würzburg and LMU Munich, he was Naomi Shenstone Donnelley Professor Emeritus of New Testament and Early Christian Literature at the University of Chicago Divinity School from 2001 to 2016.

 Life and career

 Klauck was born in Hermeskeil on 4 June 1946.
 The first child of his mother, Anna-Maria Meier, he grew up with two younger half-brothers.
 He attended the boarding school of the Franciscan Cologne region in Exaten near Roermond from 1960 where he achieved the Abitur in 1966.
 He then joined the Franciscan Rietberg Abbey on 21 April 1966.
 He made his vows on 5 October 1970.
-Klauck studied philosophy and theology in Münster and Bonn.
+Klauck studied philosophy and theology at the University of Münster and the University of Bonn.
 He was ordained a priest on 15 July 1972 by Bishop Heinrich Tenhumberg in Münster.

 Klauck worked in the St. Pankratius parish in Buldern and studied further in Münster, focused on Bible and Jewish studies.
-He worked as an assistant to Joachim Gnilka at the Ludwig Maximilian University of Munich and achieved the doctorate of theology in 1977; his dissertation was titled "Allegorie und Allegorese in synoptischen Gleichnistexten".
+He worked as an assistant to Joachim Gnilka at LMU Munich and achieved the doctorate of theology in 1977; his dissertation was titled "Allegorie und Allegorese in synoptischen Gleichnistexten".
 He was habilitated in 1980, writing about "Herrenmahl und hellenistischer Kult.
 Eine religionsgeschichtliche Untersuchung zum ersten Korintherbrief".

 Klauck was appointed professor in Bonn in 1981.
 He received an offer from the University of Würzburg the following year to succeed Rudolf Schnackenburg.
 In 1994 he lectured in South Africa for several weeks.
 He served as dean of the faculty in Würzburg from 1995 to 1997.
 In 1998, he moved to the faculty of Catholic theology in Munich, succeeding his former teacher Gnilka.

 Klauck received an offer to teach New Testament at the University of Chicago Divinity School in 2001, a private institution independent of denominations and churches.
 Klauck was president of the Studiorum Novi Testamenti Societas in 2003/04.
 He received an honorary doctorate from the University of Zurich in 2008, for his studies of Early Christianity.
 He retired from the Divinity School in Summer 2016 as emeritus.

 Klauck returned to Germany in 2022 and settled in a convent in Munich.

 Klauck died in Munich on 27 March 2025, at the age of 78.